peterb200295/UWPEind/ReadMe.txt

 - Responsive
 - Works on all devices
-- Error handling, may not crash for example when no internetconnection is established
-- Back button must be present for phones
+- Error handling, may not crash for example when no internetconnection is established V Back button must be present for phones
 V MVVM pattern must be implemented

 Functions Mainpage